muarshad01/LLM/Notes/lecture07_notes.md

 ## Tokenization
-* data preparation and sampling
+* Data preparation and sampling
-* pre-training
+* Pre-training
-* We will build a tokenizer fully from scratch.
+* We will build a Tokenizer fully from scratch.
-* We will also build an encoder-and-decoder from scratch
+* We will also build an Encoder-and-Decoder from scratch.

 ## Stages
 * Stage-1: data preparation, attention mechanism and understanding the LLM architecture.